-Entrepreneurs are crazy and that's good For most people, the idea of creating their own business is crazy.
-There is no stable income, there is no plan to build it, and there is a significant risk that everything will collapse.
+For most people, the idea of creating their own business is crazy.
+There is no stable income, no plan to build it, and a significant risk that everything will collapse.
 But for those of us who have been bitten by the enterprising bug, it's all worth it.
 It is said that there is a fine line between genius and madness.

 But do successful entrepreneurs really turn mental illness into innovation?
-Although motivated and innovative, hypomaniacs have a much higher risk of depression than the general population, says Gartner.
+According to Gartner, although motivated and innovative, hypomaniacs have a much higher risk of depression than the general population.
 Failure can lead to these depressive episodes, of course, but so can anything that slows the urge of a hypomaniac.
 They're like border collisions: they have to flee, says Gartner.
 If you keep them inside, they eat up the furniture.

 They go crazy, they just walk around.
 They have to be busy, active, overworked.
 Secondly, there is the willingness of the visionary to take risks.
 Throwing something that no one else fully understands may seem crazy to some.

 But for those of us who live it every day, the risks seem small.
 For me, a true entrepreneur is what society considers a crazy person.
 When you tell someone something that doesn't exist, they have every right in the world to think you're crazy.
 But it's when you give it life and others finally see it when you cross the fine line between crazy and cool.